 When to go

 Though the Food and Wine Festival takes place 7 days a week during the festival dates, the weekends are when it gets really busy due to the influx of locals who come to enjoy it.
-For that reason, I would choose a date Monday - Thursday if you can.

 A touring plan

 If you have 1 day at Epcot, we recommend that you spend the first part of the day in Future World using Epcot touring plans to ride rides, and then use the last part of the day for Food and Wine Festival activities.

 - Visit the Festival Center to browse merchandise and enjoy various demonstrations/events that are held in the afternoon

 - Pick up a festival passport so you can apply stickers as you work through the World Showcase

 - Stop by kiosks, enjoying various food and drinks (my preference is to visit the food booths that don't have a permanent presence in the World Showcase)